-When we first began offering youth after school leadership programming, we wanted to hold on to promising students as they grew older, offering them continued development as they grew into their potential as neighborhood leaders.
-This is why we refer to our two after school youth leadership initiatives collectively as a Youth Leadership Academy.
+When we first began offering youth after school leadership programming, we envisioned a program that would continue to support promising students as they grew older.
+We have developed a progressive curriculum that nurtures each scholar’s potential as neighborhood leaders.
 A student coming to Metanoia in the 1st grade will continue all the way until high-school graduation and into college.
 In 2012, we graduated our first class of high-school seniors.
 Two of the students had been with us since 2nd grade, the third student since the 7th grade.
 All three went on to pursue post-secondary education; two of them the first in their families to do so.

 The Young Leaders are 1st-5th grade students from our neighborhood elementary school, Chicora School of Communications.
 The 40 students of the Young Leaders are recommended to us by their teachers for showing leadership potential.
 They spend every day after school working on leadership skills at Imani Circle, receiving focused homework tutoring, receiving a healthy meal and getting physical exercise.

 The Civic Leaders are 25 6th-12th grade students from a variety of area middle- and high-schools.
 A high percentage of them are ‘graduates’ from the Young Leaders program.
 The Civic Leaders follow a similar academic and leadership focus as the Young Leaders, although they pursue additional entrepreneurship and financial literacy skills curriculum.
 Our staff uses national best practice curriculum from the Network For Teaching Entrepreneurship and has recently created their very own curriculum for middle-school Civic Leaders.
 High-school Civic Leaders are offered the opportunity to earn a modest income and build their job skills by working for our two youth businesses: the Hodari Brothers Screen Printing Company and Isoke Sisters Jewlery.